nickdichev/huffman-elixir/blog_01.md

     weight = left_child.weight + right_child.weight
     %TreeNode{weight: weight, left: left_child, right: right_child}
   end
 end
 ```

 In our implementation only leaf nodes will store a character.
 When nodes are merged, we will store the sum of the child node's weights in the new parent node.
-We will see why we must do this in the priority queue implementation.
+We will see why we must do this in the binary tree implementation.

 Let's open an `iex` shell and test our code: